theironcook/Kojak/README.md

 and help figure out how fast they are. (<a href="http://en.wikipedia.org/wiki/Kojak">Kojak</a> was a tv show detective)

 ####Why Kojak?
-I've found that Chrome's developer tools or Firebug didn't usually help me figure out where my client side code was slow.
-I wanted a tool that would weed out the noise of external / core JavaScript libraries.
-Kojak allows you to define what code you care about and it will ignore everything else.
-It's really helped me get my JavaScript code faster.
-Hopefully it can help you and your project.
+I've found that Chrome's developer tools or Firebug have too much noise to make sense of my own code.
+I needed a tool that would remove all of the noise of external or core JavaScript code.
+Kojak helps you focus on the performance of your own code and eliminate the clutter.
+It's helped me / my project to significantly speed up our JavaScript code.
+Hopefully it can help you and your projects.

 ####Dependencies
-The core or Kojak has no external dependencies.
+The core of Kojak has no external dependencies.
 I've worked hard to avoid using any other libraries so that the tool is light weight and easy to use.
-You do need a modern browser such as Chrome, Firefox or IE 8.0+.
+You need a modern browser such as Chrome, Firefox or IE 8.0+.
 If you want to profile ajax network requests you will need to include jQuery.

 <br>